NightmaREE3Z/MV3-Download-Manager/README.md

 ### Installation:
 1. **Chrome Web Store**:
    - The extension is available for download on the [Chrome Web Store](https://chromewebstore.google.com/detail/mv3-download-manager/oepjjkighhnkonjobaabpajgeijhngan).
-I warmly recommend for you to use the version made by Ner Karso, as that is the more advanced version of this one!

 2. **Install from GitHub (manual):**
    - Clone this repository and load it as an unpacked extension: